 Do you have to be vegan to love animals?

-Earlier this week, I posted a photograph on my Instagram with me and a cat who lives in my mother in law’s farm.
+Earlier this week, I posted a photograph on my Instagram with me and a cat who lives at my mother-in-law’s farm.
 In my caption, I used the hashtag #animallover.
 I regularly use this hashtag, because I love animals.
 And then something I really wasn’t expecting happened: a vegan shamed me on the commentaries.

 This person commented on my picture with “I thought you eat animals?“.
 I have to admit I didn’t immediately understand what she meant by that, so I asked her to elaborate.
 She proceeded by claiming she was “confused”.
 Other photos of mine suggested I eat animals, yet I was stating I “love” them.